OCUL Communities

 1. Promote and encourage the advancement of services in OCUL member institutions;

-2. Provide a forum for the exchange of information and ideas pertaining to particular services and areas of expertise;
+2. Provide a forum for the exchange of information and ideas about particular services and areas of expertise;

 4. Seek opportunities to improve individual and shared infrastructure for existing and emerging initiatives.